 4. Can the record be sealed?

 Yes.
-A first-time MIP conviction is automatically sealed as soon as the case ends in Colorado.
+A first-time MIP conviction is automatically sealed when the case ends in Colorado.

-But a second or subsequent MIP conviction must stay on the defendant’s record for one year.
-Then once the year is over, the defendant has to ask the court to seal the record — the seal is not automatic.4
+But a second or subsequent MIP conviction must stay on the minor’s record for one year.
+Then, once the year is over, the minor has to ask the court to seal the record — the seal is not automatic.4

 Learn about how to get a Colorado criminal record seal.